Ashley Martin is an enrolled member of the Eastern Band of Cherokee Indians (EBCI) and works as the Audio Visual Producer for the EBCI.

 Long before money was invented, there was the barter system.
 In a barter system, people exchange goods, services, or both for other products and services instead of for money.
-Often overlooked in business, bartering can be practiced as an alternative source of financial funding needed to start a new venture or expand an existing small business.
+Often overlooked in business, bartering can be practiced as an alternative method for obtaining the financial funding needed to start a new venture or expand an existing small business.
 Entrepreneurs today can use this system when they are low on funds to keep their businesses moving forward while also receiving benefits from neighboring businesses.

 The bartering system works best between local businesses, but there are also online bartering communities.
 These communities can be used to find other companies to bargain directly with, or they can be used to sell goods and services for "trade credits" or "bartering dollars" to use at a later time.

 Take for example Regina Nicole Boutique (RNB) and their barter exchange with a local photographer and models.
 In dealing with the photographer, RNB exchanged a gift card worth $25 and a 40% onetime discount for professionally done photographs of local women in their products.
-Regina Nicole Boutique received photos to aid in their marketing campaign – a billboard in downtown Sylva and increased engagement on social media platforms: Instagram and Facebook.
+Regina Nicole Boutique received photos to aid in their marketing campaign, which involved a billboard in downtown Sylva and increased engagement on social media platforms Instagram and Facebook.
 The photographer gained new clothes, increased exposure of their services on social media platforms, and more images to add to their portfolio.
 The models were given a free RNB t-shirt and a 40% one-time discount in exchange for them modeling RNB products.

-Regina Nicole Boutique's bartering strategy not only aided in their marketing campaign, but the one-time discount has resulted in repeat customers from the photographer and the models.
+Regina Nicole Boutique's bartering strategy not only aided in their marketing campaign, but the one-time discount has resulted in repeat business from the photographer and the models.

 All strategies have advantages and disadvantages, so what are they for the barter system?

-- No certification for legitimacy so one does not know the condition or performance of the goods or services
+- There is no certification for legitimacy, so one does not know the condition or performance of the goods or services being bartered for.

-- Possible devaluing of the brand and product if recipients resell what was exchanged
+- There is the risk of the possible devaluing of the brand and product if recipients resell what was exchanged.

-- Creating partnerships and networking with other local businesses
+- Bartering creates partnerships and networking with other local businesses.

-- Ability to exchange outdated inventory and stock for greater value instead of lessening their cash value
+- It gives businesses the ability to exchange outdated inventory and stock for greater value instead of lessening their cash value.

 Although bartering is an excellent opportunity for funding, expanding, and networking for entrepreneurs, it is not for everyone.
 Please remember that there are other alternative sources of financial funding.
 As with any business decision, entrepreneurs need to do their research and know the real cost of their goods and services.